 Think of alternatives

-Some dishes you can adapt for delivery without scrapping them entirely:
+Some dishes you can modify for delivery without removing them completely:

-- Crispy elements separate: Croutons, nuts, chips in separate containers
+- Crispy elements separate: Croutons, nuts, chips in different containers

 - Different cooking method: Steamed vegetables instead of fried

-- More stable ingredients: Different cheese that doesn't separate
+- More stable ingredients: Cheese that doesn't separate when cooled

 ⚠️ Watch out:

-Never compromise on food safety to make a dish suitable for delivery.
+Never compromise on food safety to make a dish delivery-friendly.
 Better a smaller menu than sick customers.

 Digital record of your decisions

-Keep track of which dishes you've tested and why you do or don't find them suitable for delivery.
-This helps with training staff and developing new dishes.
+Keep track of which dishes you've tested and why they did or didn't work for delivery.
+This helps with staff training and menu development.

 How do you determine if a dish is suitable for delivery? (step by step)